ResourceDataInc/TransportationHub/README.md

 The kafka connect plugin is a suite of tools for connecting outside data sources as sinks and sources, places for sending and getting data respectively.
 In our case, we are sending the data to snowflake and S3.
 The only customization we make to the regular kafka connect container is to install the snowflake connector by copying the jar file for snowflake connect app along with bouncycastle, which is needed for decrypting ssh passphrases.
 The snowflake sink connector is configured using `SnowflakeSinkConfig.json`.
 Current connector configurations can be accessed from the control center under the connect section.

 ### snowflake
 Select topics, specified in the "topics" field of the `SnowflakeSinkConfig.json` file are sent to snowflake staging tables.
 S3 data can also be used as inputs for Snowflake data.
-A range of ETL jobs than transforms that input data to a form that is appropriate for BI reporting in the hub tables.
+A range of ETL jobs defined with [DBT](./DBT/README.md) than transforms that input data to a form that is appropriate for BI reporting in the hub tables.
 The ETL sql code for Snowflake is defined in the `DBT` directory.

 ### aws